 How productivity declines when cargo loading and unloading workplace injuries increase

-- On average in 2012, there were nearly 4 serious warehouse working injuries for every 100 workers nationwide.
+- On average in 2012, there was nearly 4 serious warehouse working injuries for every 100 workers nationwide.

 - Musculoskeletal injuries have increased significantly in recent years.

 - Sprains, strains, and muscle tears are some of the leading serious injuries occurring to warehouse workers in the U.S.

 The incident rate of serious injuries raises awareness of what steps can be done to avoid debilitating injuries in warehouse environments.
 Even though employers have a legal responsibility to protect their workers in a dangerous workplace, accidents still occur.

 Loading and unloading cargo areas

 Many workers are exposed to numerous high-risk dangers in both outdoor and indoor shipping areas at the warehouse, including on loading docks.
 The leading factor in fatalities occurring in these areas have involved: